shea08/shea08.github.io/Adrift.md

 <i> “The best-laid plans of mice and men often go awry” – John Steinbeck </i>

 The movie Adrift spends the next 99 minutes portraying the internal memories of, Tami, who survived the storm.
 Tami survived 41 days adrift in the Pacific Ocean.
 She experienced grief throughout this experience.
-The movie demonstrates the KÜbler-Ross model and the five stages of grief.
+The movie demonstrates the Kübler-Ross model and the five stages of grief.
 We shall briefly discuss the model and how it is applied in the movie Adrift.

 * * *